Couples & Relationship Counseling in Asheville & Across North Carolina

 Maybe you’ve been circling the same arguments for years.
 Maybe you feel more like roommates than partners.
-Or maybe the smallest things set off big reactions.
+Or maybe even the smallest things set off big reactions.

-Couples therapy offers a safe space to slow down, understand what’s really happening between you, and rebuild trust and closeness.
-I work with couples facing a wide range of challenges—whether the root is stress, life transitions, past hurts, or differences in personality or neurotype.
+Couples counseling (also called marriage counseling or relationship counseling) offers a safe, supportive space to slow down, understand what’s really happening between you, and rebuild trust and closeness.

-For some couples, ADHD or other forms of neurodivergence play a clear role.
 For others, the struggle is rooted in long-standing attachment patterns or the quiet grief of feeling unseen.
-Either way, we’ll work together to create new ways of relating that feel respectful, safe, and connected for both of you.
+Either way, therapy gives you tools and perspective to create a relationship that feels safe, respectful, and connected again.

 • Executive function differences and uneven follow-through